Holomorphic curves in Stein domains and the tau-invariant: Introduction

-The following corollary also stroke our attention. \begin{cor} Suppose $(W,J)$ is a rational homology four-ball Stein filling of $(M,\xi)$, and that $\tau_{\s}(L)\neq\tau_{\overline{\s}}(L)$.
-Then $L$ bounds a $J$-holomorphic curve in at most one of the two Stein structures $J$ and $-J$. \end{cor}
+The following corollary also stroke our attention. \begin{cor} Suppose $(W,J)$ is a rational homology ball Stein filling of $(M,\xi)$, and that $\tau_{\s}(L)\neq\tau_{\overline{\s}}(L)$.
+Then $L$ bounds a pseudo-holomorphic curve in $W$, with respect to at most one of the two Stein structures $J$ and $-J$. \end{cor}